Gruntfuggly/todo-tree/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/todo-tree/master/resources/icons/light/scan-open-files.png" height="16px" align="center"> - Show tags from open files only<br>
 <img src="https://raw.githubusercontent.com/Gruntfuggly/todo-tree/master/resources/icons/light/scan-workspace.png" height="16px" align="center"> - Show tags from workspace<br>

+## Folder Filter Context Menu

+Right clicking on a folder in the tree will bring up a context menu with the following options:

+**Hide This Folder** - removes the folder from the tree

+**Only Show This Folder** - remove all other folders and subfolders from the tree

+**Only Show This Folder And Subfolders** - remove other folders from the tree, but keep subfolders

+**Reset Folder Filter** - reset any folders previously filtered using the above

+*Note: The current filters are shown in the debug log.
+Also, the filter can always be reset by right clicking the **Nothing Found** item in the tree.
+If your tree becomes invisible because everything is filtered and `hideTreeWhenEmpty` is set to true, you can reset the filter by pressing **F1** and selecting the **Todo Tree: Reset Folder Filter** command.*

 ## Commands

 ### Tags